Vardoge/synq-getting-started/issue_tracker/guidelines.md

 ## Estimate how long it will take

 Issues should have an "Estimate", which is the hours/points you think this will take.
 This is just an estimate, and there might be an initial stab that gets updated to reflect the real work required.
-This will be required to help balance the amount of work that can be done a week.
+This will be required to help balance the amount of work that can be done in a week.

 ## Decide on the review priority